corentinnys/markdown-challenge/README.md

 A table with the following structure:

-Birthday: dd/mm
+Birthday: 16/10/1990
-Favorite color: ?
+Favorite color: red
-Favorite food: ?
+Favorite food: pizza
 Pinneapple on pizza: Yes/No (Extra challenge: make it look like a (un)checked checkbox)

-Hobbies (smaller header)

-This should contain a bullet list of your hobbies
+###Hobbies###

+I like sport :
+- Table Tennis
+- Fun Fencing
+- Basket Ball

 At least on item should contain a sublist, for example if you like movies, maybe make a sublist of some movies you really like.

 You can always count on me when... (smaller header)